pmodels/mpich/doc/mpich/tuning_parameters.md

 * `MPIR_CVAR_GPU_USE_IMMEDIATE_COMMAND_LIST`:  to use immediate command
 lists, instead of normal command lists plus command queues

+* `MPIR_CVAR_GPU_ROUND_ROBIN_COMMAND_QUEUES`: It is used to determine how to use the command queues to perform a GPU memory copy.
+The default is false.
+If false, only the command queue of index 0 will be used, and L0 chooses the engine.
+If true, the command queues will be rotated in a round-robin fashion by MPICH.

 * `MPIR_CVAR_DEBUG_SUMMARY` + `MPIR_CVAR_ENABLE_GPU`: when enabled together,
 print GPU hardware information